RealScriptsFivem/uniqueid/README.md

-# r_ssn – Universal SSN System for FiveM
+# Universal SSN System for FiveM

 **Version 2.0**
 A fully rewritten and optimized Social Security Number (SSN) system for FiveM, supporting all major frameworks with automatic detection and standalone mode.